NgKhaiPhu/Video-defect-detection-using-Deep-Learning-techniques/README.md

 # Video noise detection
 I worked on this topic in July 2023, solving the task of detecting visual noises and defects in video.
 My main approach was to categorize all video noises into 7 groups, and tackle them individually.
 The 7 categories are:

-- Impulse noise
+- Impulse noise: Pixel-level noises
-- Image glitch
+- Image glitch: horizontal or vertical glitches
 - Blur
-- Periodic noise
+- Periodic noise: a good explanation can be found [here](https://en.wikipedia.org/wiki/Image_noise#Periodic_noise)
-- Scratches & blotches
+- Scratches & blotches: defects on old movies due to poor conditions in film strips preservation
-- Freeze frame
+- Freeze frame: some frames remain unchanged for a certain period
-- Snow/TV static
+- Snow/TV static: see [this Wikipedia page](https://en.wikipedia.org/wiki/Noise_(video))

 The topic was unfinished, since I was introduced to another project in August 2023.
 You can find all source code & data related to the first 3 categories in the folder VideoNoiseDetection.